MinesEyeMedia/Scrimba_Front-End_Dev_Course/README.md

 - Commit #7 - Slight code refactoring and detailed notes written for Basic Live Search Project.

 - Commit #8 - Code and note refactoring.

+#### Project #3 - Carousel with Vanilla JavaScript

+- Commit #9 - Created HTML, CSS & JS Files.
+Added images to be used.
+Wrote HTML & CSS for project.